gilesknap/k8s-epics-utils/dls/dev-centos/README.md

 container OK but fails when VSCode tries to exec a service in the container.
 Therefore we drop this option in .devcontainer.json and you will run as root inside the VSCode terminals.
-Only noticeable side affect at present is that ssh keys don't work and therefore you cannot push to github.
+Only noticeable side affect at present is that ssh keys don't work (but for some reason I can push to github??).